Concepts of consciousness

 The idea of pure consciousness can be found throughout Indian thought, but perhaps most prominently in certain schools of Vedānta, Sāṁkhya and Buddhism.
 There are considerable differences between these three knowledge-systems in terms of their philosophy, but the origin of the concept of pure consciousness is almost certainly experiential rather than speculative, and, as we will see, in terms of experience these differences appear less insurmountable.
 There are many methods to arrive at a pure consciousness, but the cultivation of detachment is one of the most commonly practised (and conceptually most interesting) techniques.
 It works through a systematic withdrawal of one's consciousness from its involvement in one's thoughts, feelings and sensations.
 In the ordinary waking state there is a clear distinction between the subject inside, and the world as object outside.
 Typically, one identifies with the subject, which one feels as one's "self", but one does not identify with the world, which one experiences as "other".
-Strange enough, the borderline between the two is continuously shifting and to quite an extent arbitrary.
+In ordinary life, the borderline between the two is continuously shifting.
 Sometimes people identify with entities far larger than their own body — e.g. their work, their possessions, their family, their country — and sometimes they look with a certain objectivity even at their own thoughts and feelings.
-[FN WITH INTERNAL REF TO structure of the personality: introduction & centre of identity] Through yoga, it is possible to learn how to shift the border between self and world at will and on the path of detachment, one moves the border gradually further inwards till absolutely everything, including all one's thoughts, feelings, and actions, are seen as part of outside nature, and only an absolutely pure, silent self, or not even that, remains on the inside.
+[FN WITH INTERNAL REF TO structure of the personality: introduction & centre of identity] Through yoga, it is possible to learn how to shift the border between self and world at will and on the path of detachment one moves the border gradually further inwards till absolutely everything, including all one's thoughts, feelings, and actions, are seen as part of outside nature, and only an absolutely pure, silent self, or not even that, remains on the inside.